 Capital Assets.
-The District's investment in capital assets decreased during the year by \$892,606, as summarized below:
+The District's investment in capital assets decreased during the year by \$1,280,058, as summarized below:

 District's Capital Assets (Net of Depreciation)

-2017 2016
+2018 2017

 Land \$ 691,973 \$ 691,973

-Construction in progress 101,629 -
+Construction in progress - 101,629

-Buildings and improvements 18,114,550 19,280,297
+Buildings and improvements 16,954,201 18,114,550

-Vehicles 626,490 608,045
+Vehicles 474,513 626,490

-Equipment 804,245 651,178
+Equipment 938,142 804,245

-Total capital assets, net \$ \$ 20,338,887 \$ 21,231,
+Total capital assets, net \$ \$ 19,058,829 \$ 20,338,8

-While construction in progress increased due to the STEM (Science, Technology, Engineering and Math) laboratory project, vehicles increased due to the purchase of several buses, and equipment increased due to the purchase of computer equipment and copiers, these increases were offset by the annual depreciation expense of \$1,761,923.
+The STEM (Science, Technology, Engineering and Math) laboratory project was completed in fiscal 2018, resulting in those assets being transferred from construction in progress to equipment.
+Current year additions included equipment related to the STEM laboratory project and various improvements at the High School.
+These increases were offset by the annual depreciation expense of \$1,750,749.

 Long-term Debt.
-At the end of this year, the District had \$16,294,523 in bonds outstanding versus \$17,868,242 last year - a decrease of 8.8%.
-This decrease was partially attributable to scheduled payments for debts issued in prior years.
+At the end of this year, the District had 14,756,823 in bonds outstanding versus 16,294,523 last year - a decrease of 9.4%.
+This decrease was attributable to scheduled payments for debts issued in prior years.
 The District's general obligation bond rating by Standard and Poor's remains at A+.
 The state limits the amount of general obligation debt that schools can issue to 15 percent of the assessed value of all taxable property within the District's boundaries.
-The District's outstanding general obligation debt of \$16.3 million is significantly below this limit.
+The District's outstanding general obligation debt of 14.8 million is significantly below this limit.

-There is more detailed information about our capital assets and long-term liabilities in the notes to the financial statements which include other obligations such as the school loan fund, accrued compensated absences, and the retirement incentive payable.
+There is more detailed information about our capital assets and long-term debt in the notes to the financial statements which include other obligations such as the school bond loan fund, accrued compensated absences, and the retirement incentive payable.